Clemapfel/mousetrap/docs/02_signals.md

 ## SignalEmitters

 `Button`, as most classes in mousetrap, inherits from an abstract class called `SignalEmitter`.
 An abstract class is any class with a member function that is [pure virtual](https://stackoverflow.com/questions/1306778/virtual-pure-virtual-explained), it can only be inherited from, but not instantiated.

-Inherting from `SignalEmitter` is equivalent to saying "this object can emit signals".
-Not all object can emit **all** signals, however.
-For example, to be able to emit the signal with id `clicked`, an object has to also inherti from a **signal component** for that specific signal.
-Signal components have the name `has_signal_<id>`, where `<id>` is the id of the signal.
-For example, `Button` inherits from the signal component `has_signal_clicked`.
-This means `Button` is able to emit the signal with id `clicked`.
+Inheriting from `SignalEmitter` is equivalent to saying "this object can emit signals".
+Not all object can emit all signals, however.

+To be able to emit a signal with ID `clicked`, an object has to inherit from a **signal component** for that specific signals.
+Signal components have the name `has_signal_<id>`, where `<id>` is replaced with the ID of the signal.
+For example, `Button` inherits from `has_signal_clicked`, which means it can emit signal `clicked`.

 When an object inherits from signal component `has_signal_<id>`, it gains the following functions: